Sefton Park: Other statues and facilities

 The park features a Gothic drinking fountain and several prominent statues including a memorial to William Rathbone V by Sir Thomas Brock unveiled in 1887.
-There is a bandstand, popular since the Victorian era, which is said to be the inspiration for The Beatles' song Sgt Peppers Lonely Hearts Club Band.
+There is a bandstand, popular since the Victorian era, which is said to be the inspiration for The Beatles' song "Sgt.
+Pepper's Lonely Hearts Club Band".
 An iron bridge was opened in 1873 which spans the Fairy Glen.
 There is a café in the centre of the park called the Aviary Cafe and a pirate themed children's play area opened in 2009.

 Review field

 Barrage balloons and anti-aircraft guns were established on the Review Field in the Second World War.